Service Agreement Template, Free Download 2026

 Payment Terms and Invoicing Schedule

 The payment terms section specifies the fee structure (fixed fee, hourly rate, retainer, or milestone-based), invoicing frequency, payment due dates, accepted payment methods, and late payment penalties.
 Include provisions for expense reimbursement and any conditions that trigger additional fees.
 For milestone-based arrangements, tie each payment to a defined deliverable with clear acceptance criteria so neither party disputes when payment becomes due.
-Consider attaching a promissory note for deferred payment arrangements.
+Consider attaching a promissory note sample document for deferred payment arrangements.

 Service Level Agreement (SLA) Metrics